-1. To introduce selected texts from a different Indian Languages translated in English.

-2. To create awareness of subcultural variations intranslated works.

-3. To familiarize the students with various themes, styles in the genres of fiction, poetry and drama.
+- 1. To introduce select texts from different Indian languages, translated in English. - 2.
+To create awareness of sub-cultural variations in translated works. - 3.
+To familiarize the students with various themes and styles found in the genres of translated fiction, poetry, and drama.